 All applications must be processed through the Central Application Service for Physician Assistants (CASPA).
-GRE and/or PA-CAT Scores must be sent directly to the CASPA website.
+GRE and/or PA-CAT Scores must be sent directly to the CASPA website and/or the LSUHSC New Orleans PA Program.
 Unsolicited information or letters of recommendation will not be added to any application.
 The LSUHSC-NO PA Program does not have a supplemental application.
 All application materials will be gathered by CASPA and sent to the program after completion and all information is verified.

-- Applications are accepted beginning late April and must be electronically submitted to CASPA AND verified by August 1st for entry into the class that will start the following January. - The PA Program reserves the right to verify credentials documented in the applicant's application. - You should review and adhere to the CASPA Admissions Code of Cooperation and Professional Code of Conduct. - Waiver of Fees: If the CASPA fee is prohibitive to applying, please review the "Fee Waiver Division" information at the CASPA website to determine if you qualify for this service (See CASPA FAQ section). - This waiver is offered by CASPA and with limited funding.
+- Applications are accepted beginning late April and must be electronically submitted to CASPA AND verified by August 1st for entry into the class that will start the following January. - The PA Program reserves the right to verify credentials documented in the applicant's application. - You should review and adhere to the CASPA Admissions Code of Cooperation and Professional Code of Conduct. - The application fee is determined by CASPA.
+LSUHSC- New Orleans PA Program does not require a supplemental application fee. - Waiver of Fees: If the CASPA fee is prohibitive to applying, please review the "Fee Waiver Division" information at the CASPA website to determine if you qualify for this service (See CASPA FAQ section). - This waiver is offered by CASPA and with limited funding.
 Waivers are granted until funding is depleted.
-Please contact CASPA for more information. - Personal Narrative: Applicants are asked to write "a brief statement expressing your motivation or desire to become a physician assistant", which should be written at a graduate level and demonstrate that you have an in-depth understanding of the PA role and functions. - Applicants are also encouraged to explain any aspects of their application that may need further clarification (e.g., gaps in education or work history; academic inconsistency, difficulty or poor performance; etc.). - Letters of Reference: Although CASPA only requires two (2) letters of reference to consider an application complete, LSUHSC-NO PA Program requires three (3) references.
-All three MUST be submitted before your application will be considered complete and reviewable by the PA Program Admissions Committee. - References should be selected from individuals who are well acquainted with the applicant academically, personally, and/or professionally over a period of time. - References should be from a variety of sources. - References from family members are STRONGLY DISCOURAGED. - Unsolicited information or letters of recommendation sent directly to the program will not be added to any application.
+Please contact CASPA for more information. - Personal Narrative: Applicants are asked to write "a brief statement expressing your motivation or desire to become a physician assistant", which should be written at a graduate level and demonstrate that you have an in-depth understanding of the PA role and functions. - o The personal narrative should reflect your current motivation and reflection on your career pursuits. - Applicants are also encouraged to explain any aspects of their application that may need further clarification (e.g., gaps in education or work history; academic inconsistency, difficulty or poor performance; etc.). - Letters of Reference: Although CASPA only requires two (2) letters of reference to consider an application complete, LSUHSC-NO PA Program requires three (3) references.
+All three MUST be submitted before your application will be considered complete and reviewable by the PA Program Admissions Committee. - References should be selected from individuals who are well-acquainted with the applicant academically, personally, and/or professionally over a period of time. - References should be from a variety of sources. - References from family members are STRONGLY DISCOURAGED. - Unsolicited information or letters of recommendation sent directly to the program will not be added to any application.